freeCodeCamp/guide/README.md

 I am closing this pull request for now.
 Please let me know if you have any questions.

+### Conflicting and duplicate PRs
+To find duplicates PRs:

+1. Sort PR from the oldest
+1. Search for PRs with similar content
+1. Merge from the oldest to the newest

+There will be probably merge conflicts; if it is the case, notify the contributor with this template text:

+#### Template text
+> We apologize for the inconvenience; however, while your PR was in the review queue someone else proposed the same file and their contribution was merged.
+As a result we need to resolve merge conflicts in order to merge your changes.
+If you're unsure about this process feel free to reach out in the contributor Gitter channel or comment below.
+We recommend you review the existing file and propose how you could incorporate your own ideas while maintaining the other contributors work.
+We will be closing this PR for now, but if you still want to see your changes added let us know and we can open it for additional commits.
+Thank you for contributing!
+Keep up the awesome work

 ### Requesting changes

 If a pull request is not perfect we can: